Optimal strategies in repeated games with incomplete information: the dependent case: Introduction

 This model was analyzed by Mertens and Zamir in \cite{MZ71}.
-Their main result was the existence of a limit value for the $n$-stage repeated games as $n$ goes to $+\infty$ and its characterization as the unique solution of a system of functional equations.
-The proof of this result was based on the introduction of specific notion of concavity, called $I$-concavity, for the value function $v_n$.
-Precisely, any probability $\pi$ can be decomposed as a pair $(p,Q)$ where $p$ is a probability over $K$ and $Q$ is a transition probability from $K$ to $L$.
-Then, one may consider $v_{\theta}$ as a function of $(p,Q)$ and this function is concave with respect to $p$.
+Their main result was the existence of $v_n(\pi)$ and $v_\la(\pi)$ and their convergence (respectively, as $n$ goes to $+\infty$ and as $\la$ vanishes) to the unique solution of a system of functional equations.
+The proof of this result was based on the introduction of the specific notion of $I$-concavity for the value function $\pi\mapsto v_n(\pi)$, which can be described as follows.
+Any probability $\pi$ over the product set $K\times L$ can be decomposed as a pair $(p,Q)$ where $p$ is the marginal probability on $K$ and $Q$ is a matrix of conditional probabilities on $L$ given $k\in K$.
+This decomposition can be expressed as $\pi=p\otimes Q$ where $\otimes$ denotes the direct product.
+One may then consider $v_{n}$ as a function of $(p,Q)$, and show that $p\mapsto v_n(p,Q):=v_n(p\otimes Q)$ is a concave function for any fixed $Q$.
 A dual notion of $\two$-convexity was also introduced and the notions of $I$-concave and $\two$-convex envelopes were the building blocks of the system of functional equations characterizing the limit value.
-Based on this characterization, a construction of asymptotically optimal strategies (i.e. strategies being almost optimal in $\G_\theta(\pi)$, with an error term vanishing as the weights of each stage tend to $0$) was obtained by Heuer \cite{heuer92} for $n$-stage games.
+Based on this characterization, a construction of asymptotically optimal strategies (i.e. strategies being almost optimal in $\G_n(\pi)$, with an error term vanishing as the number of stages tends to $+\infty$) was obtained by Heuer \cite{heuer92}.
+The convergence of the values $v_\theta(\pi)$ for a general evaluation, as $\max_{m\geq 1}\theta_m$ tends to $0$, and the construction of asymptotically optimal strategies in this case were obtained by Oliu-Barton \cite{OB_asym,OB17}.